pontiussoftware/smb-nio/README.md

-# SMB NIO Nex Generation
+# SMB NIO Next Generation
 This is a Java NIO.2 file system provider that can be used to access CIFS/SMB file systems.
 CIFS is the standard file sharing protocol on the Microsoft Windows platform (e.g. to map a network drive).

 The library uses [jcifs-ng](https://github.com/AgNO3/jcifs-ng) internally which is an Open Source client library that implements the CIFS/SMB networking protocol in 100% Java.